Kaiwind88/CarND-Advanced-Lane-Lines/README.md

 ## 6. Key Handler

-To facilitate the adjustment of parameters, I define a lot of shortcuts, the following table is their description.
+To facilitate the adjustment of parameters, I define a lot of hotkeys, the following table is their description.

 **File**: preprocess.py